ldruschk/ctf-writeups/2018_pwnctf_lcgandthex.md

 We played around a bit with the bitmap and tried interpreting it as ASCII encoded text, but that failed.
 We then noticed that at least the first four bits in each line were black, so we assumed this could be 128-bit binary numbers in each row with the four most significant bits being zero.

-We came up with a quick python script to parse the image and output the 128 numbers.
+We came up with a short python script to parse the image and output the 128 numbers.
 ```
 import math
 import os